Jacksonville

 What can I legally do with the cremated remains?
 Laws for scattering ashes in Jacksonville

 As cremation is so popular in Florida, this is a common question.
-Florida law allows for cremation ash scattering on any land but not in any Florida freshwater.
-You must check with the landowner as spreading ashes on private property could be construed as establishing a cemetery.
+Florida law allows cremation ash scattering on any land, but not in any Florida freshwater bodies.
+You must check with the landowner, as spreading ashes on private property could be construed as establishing a cemetery.
 If in doubt, check with the Department of Environmental Protection.

 The Neptune Reef and Eternal Reefs are also situated just off the coast of Florida and provide a unique way to immortalize a loved one.

 Cremated remains are sterile, organic matter and pose no threat to the environment.
-However, it is wise to ensure you use safe scattering techniques.
+However, it is prudent to use safe scattering techniques.

 You can read more about this in our Ash Scattering section.